elixir-europe/rdmkit/pages/national_resources/no_resources.md

       Your_tasks: [data_analysis]
     url: https://documentation.sigma2.no/hpc_machines/hardware_overview.html
   - name: Norwegian Research and Education Cloud (NREC)
     description: NREC (formerly known as UH-IaaS) is a collaboration project between the University of Bergen and the University of Oslo, with additional contributions from NeIC (Nordic e-Infrastructure Collaboration) and Uninett.
 It has been in production since 2016 and is currently providing cloud infrastructure for several high-profile academic projects, including CERN's ALICE and ATLAS experiments.
-The hardware is located exclusively on-premise, our services are developed locally, and the infrastructure is almost entirely based on open-source software and open standards, making this a more transparent alternative to commercial cloud providers.
+The hardware is located exclusively on-premise at UiO and UiB, the services are developed locally, and the infrastructure is almost entirely based on open-source software and open standards, making this a more transparent alternative to commercial cloud providers.
     how_to_access: Feide or upon application
     instance_of: openstack
     related_pages: